SteeltoeOSS/Documentation/docs/3-connectors/rabbitmq.md

 You should also know how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services for the application.
 Pay particular attention to the usage of the `ConfigureServices()` method.

-You probably want some understanding of how to use the [RabbitMQ Client](https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html) before starting to use this connector.
+You will also want some understanding of how to use the [RabbitMQ Client](https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html) before starting to use this connector.

 To use this Connector: